Aquaman: Maybe you haven't noticed, but I'm not one of you.

-- There was an episode of Star Trek: The Next Generation where the Klingon court rules that Worf has the right to kill the (teenaged) son of the man who killed his family.
+- There is an episode of Star Trek: The Next Generation where the Klingon court rules that Worf has the right to kill the (teenaged) son of the man who killed his family.
 Worf refuses, saying "It is not my way."

 - In The Book of Mormon, there are far more examples than you'd expect.

 - In 1st Nephi, Nephi's brothers, Laman and Lamuel, are rebellious sons of their prophet father Lehi.
 They are willing to kill Nephi just because he follows his father's visions.
 When they went to the Americas, they try to kill him.
 Nephi at that point was warned ahead of time ad formed his own nation while Laman and Lamuel become the Lamanites who abandoned everything their father stood for.

 - This is the backstory of Genji of Overwatch.
 Genji enjoyed his life in Hanamura with his brother Hanzo, but the Yakuza forced them into a situation where one of them had to be the family successor.
 Genji was heavily injured and was rescued and cyberized by Overwatch agents.
 He eventually decides to take down his family's criminal activities.
 Hanzo, while involved, is deeply affected by what happened to his brother.
 When the two face off again, Genji reveals himself and hopes Hanzo would change his path.